How "Damascus Volcano" erupted in Assad's stronghold

 Scared to venture out, many residents said they had locked themselves inside their own homes for their own safety, while most shopkeepers shuttered their businesses.

 Ordinary citizens appeared to have deserted the city's once bustling streets.
-"Everyone in the neighbourhood is arming themselves," said one resident near the Midan district.
+"Everyone in the neighborhood is arming themselves," said one resident near the Midan district.

 "Some with machineguns, some with shotguns.
 Some even just with knives," the resident added.
 Fighting flared near the Syrian government's headquarters - a vast Soviet-style building as well as near the prime minister's office.